dropseed/plain/bolt-db/README.md

 In the end, the database container is like any other Docker container.
 You can use the standard Docker commands and tools to interact with it when needed.

+## Snapshots

+The `forge db snapshot` command manages local copies of your development database.
+This is useful for testing migrations or switching between git branches that have different db states.

+Snapshots are simply additional Postgres databases that are created and dropped as needed (`createdb {snapshot_name} -T postgres`).